 - The online Bachelor of Applied Science degree in exercise science provides a nationally recognized degree with instruction from some of the most credentialed and experienced professors in the nation and lays the foundation for health and wellness career options.

-- An online Applied Data Science Certificate complements careers in a wide variety of fields extracting, refining, analyzing and delivering data and has enormous value in today's Big Data boom.
+- An online Applied Data Science Certificate (PDF) complements careers in a wide variety of fields extracting, refining, analyzing and delivering data and has enormous value in today's Big Data boom.